null

 What range qualifies under this scenario?

-• The lowest color: I color (near colorless range).
+• The lowest color: G color (Near Colorless range)

-• The lowest fluorescence: none to medium blue fluorescence.
+• The lowest fluorescence: None to Faint Fluorescence

 Scenario 3: Prioritizing Carat Weight with Optimal Brilliance